 In fact, it is known for being one of the most tolerant of the Arab nations.
 The country is stable and relatively safe overall.
 Moroccans are known for being warm and friendly, making it an easy place to visit.

-Another good reason for visiting Morocco is if you’re looking to know more about Muslim countries in a place that is warm and welcoming of visitors.
+Another good reason for visiting Morocco is if you’re looking to know more about Muslim countries in a place that is warm and welcoming to visitors.

 5. My, Oh My, the Food

 Tagine.
 Couscous.
 Pastilla.
 Oh my.
 Morocco seriously serves up a foodie delight, and there are so many options to choose from.
 Visiting Morocco is a culinary adventure.

 There are also some traditional dishes like harira (tomato soup with lentils, chickpeas, spices, and rice or pasta) and Berber omelets (egg, tomato, onion, and herbs cooked in a clay pot). for something a little different and tasty.
 And Moroccan pastries are something to be included in song.

 Though I’ll admit to being a bit “tagined-out” by the middle of the trip, I managed to rally on my last day with a beef and fruit tagine that knocked my socks off.

 And not to forget the mint tea, or “Moroccan whiskey,” as it’s sometimes called.
 In a country where limited alcohol is drunk, mint tea is an addictive substitute.
 It’s fun to watch them pour it from an impressively high angle.

 6. Love Morocco Through the Medinas

 Part residential area and part shopping and market center, they are the lifeblood of every city and a great way to really get to know Morocco.
 Visiting Morocco and the medinas provides a really good idea of what the country is all about.

 Be prepared to bargain and haggle until you settle on a price both are pleased with.
 I’m not much for shopping, but I sure do like a challenge.
 There is something that is just fun and appealing to me about bargaining.
 And Moroccans love to negotiate!